RemDelaporteMathurin/fusion-world/README.md

-# fusion-machines-locations
+# fusion-world
 How many nuclear fusion machines are there in the world? :earth_americas:

 Where are they located?
 What technology?
 How big are they?

-Discover the (not so small) world of fusion [here](https://remdelaportemathurin.github.io/fusion-machines-locations/)!
+Discover the (not so small) world of fusion [here](https://remdelaportemathurin.github.io/fusion-world/)!

 ## Usage